uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 * Quizzes (9) - 5%
 	* Must pass at least 8 quizzes for full credit
 * Professional Practice - 10%
- 	* Peer-review assessment of practice of professionalism in the course
+ 	* Peer-review evaluaiton of practice of professionalism in the course
-* Midterms (1) - 10%*
+* Midterms (1) - 10%
-* Final Exam (1) - 10%*
+* Final Exam (1) - 10%

-If a student's final exam score is better than the midterm exam score, then the final exam will be 25% of the final grade, and the midterm only 10% of the final grade

-There will be no extra credit opportunities for any reason.
+There might be some extra credit opportunities.

 ## Homework Assignments